Name

 Pre War

-His sister Gertrude married Herbert William Groom in Hitchin in 1918 and they were living in Church Lane, Hitchin with her mother Mary on the 1939 register.
+His half-sister Gertrude married Herbert William Groom in Hitchin in 1918 and they were living in Church Lane, Hitchin with her mother Mary on the 1939 register.

 Wartime Service

-Alfred enlisted in Hertford in June 1915 and joined the Hertfordshire Regiment with the reg. no. 5290 and served in 4 Company.
-He would have been sent to the Front in early 1916.
+Alfred enlisted in Hertford on 19 June 1915 and joined the Hertfordshire Regiment with the reg.
+5290 and served in '4' Company.
+He went to France from Southampton on 20 April 1916, landing in Rouen the following day.

 Additional Information